Recycling (Styro)foam for you and our planet!

 Sustainable minded businesses who want to do the same and at a lower cost than paying for trash removal!

-One cubic yard of EPS can be densified into about the size of two shoe boxes!
+Five cubic yards of EPS can be densified into about the size of two shoe boxes!